 AREA(S) OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS:

-Subject was in the military for eight years, serving in Italy, Iraq, and Afghanistan.
+The subject was in the military for eight years, serving in Italy, Iraq, and Afghanistan.
 Other than that, he has spent most of his life in Mt.
 Pleasant and Springville, Utah.

 OTHER INFLUENCES ON SPEECH: N/A